sridatta/jekyll-blog/_posts/2013-09-31-bits-and-bobbles.md

 Spark is a data processing framework that is meant to compete with Hadoop.
 There are [benchmarks that claim it is faster than Hadoop](https://amplab.cs.berkeley.edu/benchmark/), but what I really love is the [API doesn't make my eyes bleed](http://spark.incubator.apache.org/docs/latest/scala-programming-guide.html
 ).

 Spark is loosely related to Mesos, a distributed job scheduler.
 Mesos takes a compute cluster and a list of jobs and schedules them efficiently.
 It can schedule [long-running](https://github.com/mesosphere/marathon/) and [periodic](https://github.com/airbnb/chronos) jobs.
-Natch.
+Nice.

 ## 3. [Open Source Bio Equipment](http://www.instructables.com/contest/buildmylab)